PoomSmart/YTUHD/README.md

 YouTube introduced the AV1 codec around late 2018.
 This codec is also capable of 2K/4K resolutions.
 YTUHD also attempts to enable AV1 as seen in the code.

-Before YouTube 20.47.3, it was understood that AV1 is for iPhone 15 Pro series or higher only.

 Starting from YouTube version 20.47.3, the software VP9 decoder has been removed entirely.
 This means that unsupported devices cannot play 2K/4K formats.
-But coincidentally, with this tweak enabled, AV1 is used instead and does work even on unsupported devices - but not on sideloaded devices.
+But coincidentally, with this tweak enabled, AV1 is used instead and does work even on unsupported devices - but apparently not on sideloaded devices.

 ## Server ABR